getsentry/calm/README.md

 ## Commands

 ``calm update``
   Updates the toolchain and links things.
+Run this once to update the required toolchains.

 ``calm lint``
-  Runs the configured linters.
+  Runs the configured linters and reports an exit status.

+``calm hook``
+  Manage hooks.  `--install` installs the git hook, `--uninstall` removes it.
+Currently always runs the linter.